Hey there, time traveller!

 It's not known what role Noel might see ahead for Byfuglien, but it seems unlikely it will be a bit part.
 Keep in mind he's seen time with Bryan Little and Ladd before.

 'Whatever's best for the team.
 Whatever I can do to help, I'll do.
-It's not my decision'
+It's not my decision'--Dustin Byfuglien, on where he may or may not play

 "Whatever's best for the team," Byfuglien said.
 "Whatever I can do to help, I'll do.
 It's not my decision."